-Moms ask me every day for natural products they can use on their children who suffer from itchy, dry skin.
+Moms ask me every day for natural products they can use on their children who suffer from itchy, dry skin and conditions like eczema.
 These moms—and many others—are increasingly aware of the potential harmful effects of chemicals in topical skincare products.

 Eczema can occur on almost any part of the body.
 It appears as itchy pink or red inflamed patches on the skin.
 The typical treatment comes in the form of creams and moisturizers, and many people today seek safer, more natural topical remedies to heal their ailments.
 Let’s review some of these natural remedies.